We’re boosting biodiversity on our sun parks

 Adding to the landscape

-We plant and manage hedgerows on most of our solar parks.
+We plant and manage hedgerows on most of our sun parks.
 We manage them carefully, allowing them to flower and bear fruit in winter – it’s vital to help wildlife – and cutting back just a proportion on a three-year cycle.

-Security is important on our solar parks, so we make sure that badgers, hares, rabbits and other mammals can move across the landscape by building in gaps or adjusting the height of fences off the ground to accommodate them.
+Security is important on our sun parks, so we make sure that badgers, hares, rabbits and other mammals can move across the landscape by building in gaps or adjusting the height of fences off the ground to accommodate them.

-On our upcoming solar parks, we’re also looking at creating ponds and potentially adding beehives – which would benefit pollination across the wider landscape.
+On our upcoming sun parks, we’re also looking at creating ponds and potentially adding beehives – which would benefit pollination across the wider landscape.
 We’re planning an orchard for one of our bigger parks, with local varieties of apples and pears available for the local community to enjoy – as well as the wildlife, of course!

 Leaving the site better than we found it